Axlfc/OPTIFonts/README.md

 <code>pip install bs4 requests selenium</code>

 # Usage:
-Run in the repository folder:
+Run in the repository folder in a Powershell Terminal with Administrator Privileges:

 <code>python main.py</code>